philipturner/amx-benchmarks/README.md

+# Multiple experts have indicated this repository's current explanation of the AMX is misleading.
+Please read the comment [here](https://github.com/corsix/amx/issues/6#issuecomment-1471006893).

 # AMX Benchmarks

 > Warning: This repository's current depiction of A15 FP64 and FP32 performance may be misleading.
 See the note at the end of [Core Computing Unit](#core-computing-unit-the-amx-block).
 The depiction of CPU-AMX bandwidth also [needs to be corrected](https://forums.macrumors.com/threads/apple-silicon-in-sciences.2374458/post-32031599), along with E-AMX performance.